Installing and Upgrading N1MM Logger+

 2. Use individual Windows logon identities for each operator.
 When the new operator runs N1MM Logger+ for the first time, it will create a new user files area for the Logger in that user’s Documents folder.
 During the process, it will ask the user to create a new database and enter the station data.
 Once this has been done, each operator is free to edit anything in their personal user files area to suit.
 This “individual login” method will result in different station callsigns, different databases, different contests, different Function Keys, different …everythings – except for the N1MM+ program itself.
 The individual operator will not have access to any of the databases created by other operators under separate logons.
 In effect, each user will have their own independent copy of the Logger, except that all of them will always have the same version of the program.

 3. Use a shared document folder for user files for all logon identities.
 This method can be combined with the previous one.
 You can do this by creating a copy of the initial user file area in the first user’s Documents folder in a publicly-accessible location.
-In Windows 7, 8 and 8.1, the logical location to do this would be C:\Users\Public\Documents\N1MMLogger+.
-In Windows XP, it would be C:\Documents and Settings\All Users\N1MMLogger+.
+In Windows 7, 8 and 8.1, one possible location to do this would be a folder in a location outside all user file areas, such as at C:\HamRadio\N1MM Logger+.
+Another possible location could be in the Public files area (if it has been enabled) at C:\Users\Public\Documents\N1MMLogger+.
+In Windows XP, the equivalent would be C:\Documents and Settings\All Users\N1MMLogger+.
 Once this user file area has been created, all users on that computer will have access to it.
 Each user can then set up a second desktop icon for the program that uses a command-line option to allow the program to use a user file area that is different from the initial user-specific area.
 With a setup like this, users can choose either to use their own individual file areas or to use the shared user file area simply by choosing which desktop icon to run the program from.
 This is described in more detail in this part of the manual.

 Subsequent Installation of the Latest Update of the Software